yanivyacoby/harvard-cs290/communication-in-collaborative-environments.md

 ### **Step 1:** Outline

 * Start by **outlining** what you will be discussing in this meeting, as well as what **feedback** you are specifically hoping to get from your collaborators.
+This will help your collaborators help you manage the time so you get all the feedback you need.
 * Your meeting-time can be used in a variety of ways -- unstructured thinking (e.g. formulating a research question, coming up with new projects or directions), active work on trying to make progress (e.g. debugging, diagnosing strange results, sketching a proof idea, designing an experiment), discussing a relevant paper you all read, soliciting feedback on writing, etc. -- just be clear from the start what the goal of the meeting is.
 > **Tip:** If giving an update on progress you've made since the last meeting, you can use language like, "In this meeting, I was hoping to discuss three things: \_\_\_\_.
 I would really appreciate your feedback on \_\_\_\_.
 Before I recap the progress we've made so far, does that sound good to everyone? and is there anything else that folks would like to discuss?"